 Also, the “stomach flu” is NOT the flu.
 This is a viral stomach bug.
 Only occasionally does a person with the flu have vomiting (maybe a little more common in kids than adults) and diarrhea is not part of the picture.
 If you’ve got vomiting and diarrhea, you’ve got something else and the flu shot doesn’t help with that – I wish it did.
 I HATE vomiting!

 Now, unfortunately, COVID19 can look exactly the same way… or not.
 It behaves so differently for different people.
 As we get into flu season, if people aren’t vaccinated against the flu, it is going to be EXTREMELY difficult to tell which respiratory illness you have.
-And when we can’t tell (knowing that our tests for both flu and SARS-CoV-2 have notable limitations), we will have to default to quarantining anyone with possible COVID-like symptoms.
+And when we can’t tell (knowing that our tests for both flu and SARS-CoV-2 have limitations), we will have to default to isolating anyone with possible COVID-like symptoms.
 Limiting the number of people infected with the flu will make life at least a little bit simpler for those doctors and nurses trying to take care of people this fall and winter; not to mention for those of us just trying to get on with living our lives as normally as possible.
-And getting a flu shot can keep you out of the doctor’s office, urgent care, or ER, places you could come into contact with the SARS-CoV-2 virus!
+And getting a flu shot can keep you out of the urgent care or ER, places you could come into contact with the SARS-CoV-2 virus!

 Is it the Flu?
 Is it COVID19?
 How will we know the difference?
 Image from Pixabay of sick boy with fever.